marksgraham/OCT-Converter/README.md

 ## Updates

 22 September 2023
-- DICOM support: can now save .fda/.fds files as DICOMs with metadata populated.
+- DICOM support: can now save .fda/.fds files as DICOMs with correct headers.
+- Much more complete extraction of .fda/.fds metadata.

 28 March 2023
 - Metadata extraction for .fds expanded to match that of .fda file.